mkiernan/FlexHPC/README.md

 You will also find the private IP addresses in /share/home/username/bin/nodeips.txt

+Notes:
-Note: VM scaleset overprovisioning is disabled in this version for now.
+a.
+VM scaleset overprovisioning is disabled in this version for now to keep things predictable.
+b.
+To prevent configuration conflicts, the user account is locked out from ssh access until the configuration script has terminated.
+Patience is a virtue.

 <b>Adding & Removing Nodes</b>